bplank/install-ubuntu18.04-CUDA-tensorflow-keras/INSTALL.md

 (instead we do not use `conda install -c conda-forge keras`)

-Now we can test the installation, which should show the GPU:
+Now we can test the installation, which should show the GPU [this is obsolete]
 ```
 python
 >> from keras import backend as K